Dance of Knives Rogue Leveling Guide

 - Do not linger on mobs and never stop moving

-- You need around 160%+ Movement Speed after buffs to infinitely keep spinning.
+- You need around 160% + Movement Speed after buffs to spin indefinitely.

 - Combo Points + Star Shards allows you to gain more total Charges.
 If you attack up to three times with Blade Shift, you gain 1 additional Charge per Combo Point.
 You can put Blade Shift on your bar in place of Poison Imbuement.

-- Once you have sufficient Movement Speed to infinitely spin, swap it out for Preparation.
+- Once you have sufficient Movement Speed to spin indefinitely, swap it out for Preparation.

 Check out our Renown Guide to unlock all your additional Skill Points efficiently.